Lindetorpsvägen 7, Stockholm, Sweden

 New legislation in Brazil means the country’s tyre manufacturers are clamouring ready for low-PAH plasticisers – and soon many more countries will follow.

-Following closely in the footsteps of similar changes in Europe, legislation No. 544 (Regulation regarding requirements for evaluation of conformity of new tyres) will see the introduction of new requirements concerning tyre manufacturing in Brazil.
+Following closely in the footsteps of similar changes in Europe, legislation No. 544 (Regulation regarding requirements for evaluation of conformity of new tyres) has introduced new requirements concerning tyre manufacturing in Brazil.

-The legislation is being introduced in an effort to improve standards in the local industry, and to ensure consumers are better informed when choosing tyres.
-However the environmental impact is expected to wide ranging and go beyond the tyres’ performances alone.
+The legislation has been introduced in an effort to improve standards in the local industry, and to ensure consumers are better informed when choosing tyres.
+However, the environmental impact is expected to be wide-ranging and go beyond the tyres’ performances alone.

-“Restricting the PAH content on tyre oils will benefit tyre plants workers since they will be dealing with more environmentally-friendly products,” adds Oliveira.
-“Also, it will have an impact on preserving the environment in the region, as as scrap tyres will pollute much less when properly disposed.”
+“Restricting the PAH content in tyre oils benefit tyre plants workers since they are now dealing with more environmentally-friendly products,” adds Oliveira.
+“Also, it will have an impact on preserving the environment in the region, as scrap tyres will pollute much less when properly disposed.”